-At the spin-off from Alcan, we had \$2,951 million of short-term borrowings, long-term debt and capital lease obligations.
-With the strength of our cash flows in the first quarter 2005, we reduced our debt position by \$71 million to \$2,880 million as of March 31, 2005.
+At the spin-off from Alcan, we had \$2,951 million of short-term borrowings, long-term debt and capital lease obligations which we reduced by \$71 million in the first quarter 2005.
+With the strength of our cash flows in the second quarter of 2005, we further reduced our debt position by \$98 million to \$2,782 million as of June 30, 2005, for a total year-to-date debt reduction of \$169 million, or 6%.

 All of our related party debt of \$2,597 million as of December 31, 2004 was payable to Alcan and was fully repaid in the first quarter of 2005.
 The related party debt was comprised of a combination of fixed and floating rate debt of \$1,392 million and fixed rate promissory notes (Alcan Notes) obtained in December 2004 of \$1,205 million.
-The Alcan Notes as of December 31, 2004, plus additional Alcan Notes of \$170 million issued in January 2005, comprise the \$1,375 million bridge financing provided by Alcan as a result of the spin-off transaction described in Note 1 - Background and Basis of Presentation.
-The Alcan Notes were repaid in February 2005 with the net proceeds from the \$1,400 million 10-year Senior Notes issued in February 2005, discussed below.
+The Alcan Notes as of December 31, 2004, plus additional Alcan Notes of \$170 million issued in January, 2005 comprise the \$1,375 million bridge financing provided by Alcan as a result of the spin-off transaction.
+The Alcan Notes were repaid with the net proceeds from the \$1,400 million 10-year Senior Notes issued in February 2005, discussed below.

 In connection with the spin-off transaction described in Note 1 - Background and Basis of Presentation to our unaudited condensed consolidated and combined financial statements, we entered into senior secured credit facilities providing for aggregate borrowings of up to \$1,800 million.
-These facilities consist of a \$1,300 million seven-year senior secured Term Loan B facility, bearing interest at LIBOR plus 1.75% (the effective rate at March 31, 2005 was 4.50% assuming the selection of 3-month LIBOR as our borrowing rate), all of which was borrowed on January 10, 2005, and a \$500 million five-year multi-currency revolving credit facility.
+These facilities consist of a \$1,300 million seven-year senior secured Term Loan B facility, bearing interest at LIBOR plus

+1.75% (the effective rate at June 30, 2005 was 4.96% assuming the selection of 3-month LIBOR as our borrowing choice), all of which was borrowed on January 10, 2005, and a \$500 million five-year multi-currency revolving credit facility.
 The Term Loan B facility consists of an \$825 million Term Loan B in the U.S. and a \$475 million Term Loan B in Canada.
 The proceeds of the Term Loan B facility were used in connection with the spin-off transaction to refinance our related party debt with Alcan and to pay related fees and expenses.
-Debt issuance costs incurred in relation to these facilities have been recorded in Deferred charges and other assets and are being amortized over the life of the related borrowing in Interest using the "effective interest amortization" method.
+Debt issuance costs incurred in relation to these facilities have been recorded in deferred charges and other assets and are being amortized over the life of the related borrowing in Interest using the "effective interest amortization" method.